Austin Reaves NBA Playoffs Player Props: Lakers vs. Warriors

-Austin Reaves and his Los Angeles Lakers teammates match up versus the Golden State Warriors in the 2023 NBA Playoffs, at 10:00 PM ET on Wednesday.
+Austin Reaves and his Los Angeles Lakers teammates face the Golden State Warriors in the 2023 NBA Playoffs, at 10:00 PM ET on Friday.

-Now let's examine Reaves' available prop bets, with a particular eye on stats and trends to help you make good picks.
+We're going to break down Reaves' prop bets, using stats and trends to help you make good selections.

 Austin Reaves Prop Bets vs. the Warriors